MicrosoftDocs/ATADocs/ATPDocs/atp-capacity-planning.md

 	An Azure ATP standalone sensor can support monitoring multiple domain controllers, depending on the amount of network traffic of the domain controllers being monitored.

-## Azure ATP sensor and standalone sensor sizing
+## Azure ATP sensor and standalone sensor sizing <a name="sizing"></a>

-An Azure ATP Sensor can support the monitoring of one domain controller based on the amount of network traffic the domain controller generates.
+An Azure ATP sensor can support the monitoring of one domain controller based on the amount of network traffic the domain controller generates.
 The following table is an estimate, the final amount that the sensor will parse is dependant on the amount of traffic you have.

 |Packets per second*|CPU (cores)|Memory (GB)|